Inequalities for space-bounded Kolmogorov complexity: Space-bounded Kolmogorov complexity

 In this case the interpreter $I$ has two arguments (considered as a program and an input for this program).

-Since there is an interpreter that is optimal to within an additive constant, these functions can be considered as an intrinsic property of the strings involved---their individual information content.
-Their relation to the entropy of probability distributions is well established: in particular it is shown in~\cite{romashchenko1997} that the same linear inequalities hold for both.
+There exists an interpreter that is optimal to within an additive constant (Solomonoff, Kolmogorov).
+Different optimal interpreters lead to complexity functions that differ at most by an $O(1)$ additive term.
+So the complexity can be considered as an intrinsic property of the strings involved.
+Complexity measures the amount of information in individual finite objects, not random variables (distributions) as Shannon's information theory does.
+The relation between complexities of strings and entropies of probability distributions is well established: in particular it is shown in~\cite{romashchenko1997} that the same linear inequalities hold for both.

+It is easy to see that complexity functions are not computable; moreover, they do not have non-trivial computable lower bounds.
+This fact is the basis for Chaitin's famous proof of G\"odel's incompleteness theorem~\cite{chaitin}.

-To information theorists, the uncomputability of the complexity functions may obscure somewhat their combinatorial significance.
+To information theorists, the non-computability of the complexity functions may obscure somewhat their combinatorial significance.
 A natural approach to the question is to consider versions of Kolmogorov complexity in which the interpreter has some resource (time, space) bounds.
-However, the basic inequalities for these resource bounded versions become more complex, with different resource bounds on the two sides.
-The present paper shows a way to overcome these difficulties, on the example of space bounds (see the remarks after Theorem~\ref{th:general}).
-Each linear inequality holding for entropies holds also for many space-bounded versions of Kolmogorov complexity: the space bound can be chosen from a dense infinite hierarchy of possibilities.
+This makes the complexity functions computable since now for each program we can run it until it produces some result or exceeds the bound (if the latter does not happen for a long time, we know that there is a loop and the program will never terminate).
+However, the inequalities for these resource bounded versions become more complex, with different resource bounds on the two sides.
+In this paper we show a way to overcome these difficulties for the case of space bounds.
+We will see that each linear inequality holding for entropies holds also for many space-bounded versions of Kolmogorov complexity: the space bound can be chosen from a dense infinite hierarchy of possibilities.

+From a more pragmatic point, one could add that unrestricted complexity is not only non-computable, but also irrelevant: if some string has a short program but the time needed to run this program is huge, this string for all practical purposes may be indistinguishable from an incompressible one.